ata-sesli/rvault/README.md

 **Built with ⚡️ in Rust by [Ata Sesli](https://github.com/ata-sesli)**

-*RVault: Because your passwords deserve better than
+*RVault: Because your passwords deserve better